-Beginning in May 2007, we started offering semiconductor solutions for mobile TV, CDMA mobile phones, and electronic toll collection systems.
-Our new mobile communications portfolio of products became a part of our company following the completion of our acquisition of FCI at the end of April 2007.
+Beginning in 2007, we started offering semiconductor solutions for mobile TV and CDMA mobile phones.
+Our mobile communications portfolio of products became a part of our company following the completion of our acquisition of FCI at the end of April 2007.
 FCI was formerly a mobile communication RF IC company that focused on developing IC solutions for receiving mobile TV signals on mobile phones, as well as receiving and transmitting voice, video and data on mobile phones.